 Of Peranakan Chinese descent, Yvonne was born and raised in Singapore and moved to Canada in the late ‘80’s where she completed her B.F.A.
 Honours (receiving the Dean’s Award for Excellence) at York University.
 Yvonne recently received her Masters in dance (York University) focusing on evaluating arts-based Intergenerational Practice programming.
 Ng began her training with Madam Goh Soo Khim at the Singapore Ballet Academy.
 Even before completing her BFA at York University, she had co-founded the dance company, Dance Allegro and was in demand in Toronto’s contemporary dance community.
 After a year in the Danny Grossman Dance Company and Northern Lights Dance Theatre, she left to work with choreographers such as Bill James (from 1992-2002), José Navas, Menaka Thakkar, Marie-Josée Chartier, Peter Chin, Dominique Dumais and Kevin O’Day (National Theatre Mannheim Ballett), Stephanie Skura, Deborah Hay and Tedd Robinson, to name a few.

 Her commissioned choreography and performance have earned her eight Dora Mavor Moore nominations and taken her to Australia, Italy, Ireland, Singapore, across Canada and the USA.
-Writers describe her work as ravishing, paradoxical, immediate and hard-edged, like painful memory.
+Writers describe her work as ravishing, paradoxical, immediate and hard-edged, like a painful memory.
 Yvonne is a certified Open Source Forms© (Stephanie Skura/U.S.A.), Senior Fitness, C-I Training™ and Ashtanga Yoga teacher.
 She also has her certification in Partners for Youth Empowerment Creative Facilitator (Level 1 & 2) and has trained in Dance for PD® (Parkinson’s disease).
 She has taught in the Dance Departments of Ryerson and York University in Canada, the Theatre Department at Juniata College, Pennsylvania, U.S.A. as well as Nanyang Academy of Fine Arts (college) and LaSalle College of the Arts in Singapore and at the department of Drama and Speech Communications at University of Waterloo.